 Telecoms power

 Hydrogen powered fuel cell modules provide an emissions-free alternative to diesel generators traditionally used in standby power systems for telecom sites.
-Intelligent Energy’s fuel cell solutions for telecoms standby power are actively servicing telcos in Malaysia and North America with many more in the pipeline.
+Intelligent Energy’s fuel cell solutions for telecoms power are actively servicing telcos in Malaysia and North America, with many more in the pipeline.

 Benefits of fuel cell telecoms power

-- Emissions-free power – Hydrogen fuel cells generate electricity through electrochemical reaction, producing no harmful emissions at point of use.
-The only by product of the process is water and heat.
+- Emissions-free power – hydrogen fuel cells generate electricity through an electrochemical reaction, producing no harmful emissions at point of use.
+The only by-products of the process are water and heat.

-- Improved efficiency – Hydrogen fuel cells are up to 60% energy efficient in comparison to the typical internal combustion engine which is around 25%.
+- Improved efficiency – hydrogen fuel cells for telecoms power are up to 60% energy efficient in comparison to the typical internal combustion engine, which is around 25%.

 - Scalable, modular power – using scalable, modular products comes with a variety of advantages: greater reliability and easier serviceability.

-- Lower lifecycle costs – Fuel cell systems are higher in capital cost, but their low maintenance and operational cost are benefits that offset battery and battery-diesel generator systems.
+- Lower lifecycle costs – fuel cell systems for telecoms power are higher in capital cost, but their low maintenance and operational cost are benefits that offset battery and battery-diesel generator systems.

 Challenges in the telecoms power industry